agustin-chavez/flask-blog/README.md

 # flask-blog
-A blog application made with Python and Flask
+A blog application made with Python, Flask, SQLite3 and SQLAlchemy.

+## Features
+  - Register, login and logout
+  - See and update account username, email, password and profile picture
+  - Form validations and encrypted passwords
+  - Create and delete posts
+  - See posts

 ## Notes